Do you do house cleaning on a schedule, or at random?

 I declutter cupboards when they aren’t working for me.

 I turn the washing machine on when it is full.

 I wash the pillowcases when they look a bit yellowed.

 I vacuum when I see bits on the carpet.

 I clean things if I am sufficiently irked by them.

-You don’t need to please anyone but yourself, definitely not an arbitrary list that belongs in the 1950s when women’s merit was measured by the shine on her windows.
+You don’t need to please anyone but yourself, definitely not an arbitrary list that belongs in the 1950s when women’s merit was measured by the shine on her cutlery.